In Schools

 “The Downside of APs” Forum

 “The Downside of APs” Forum convened students, educators, and community members to explore how academic tracking and AP access shape racial disparities.
-The conversation illuminated how opportunity gaps are created and how schools can expand access to rigorous, affirming learning for all students.
+The conversation illuminated how opportunity gaps are created and how schools can expand access to rigorous, affirming curriculum for all students.
+The conversation was led by longtime educator and Board Member J. Malcolm Cawthorne.